X'Trapolis 2.0 - modern trains for a modern Melbourne

 Manufacturing and testing

-The X’Trapolis 2.0 trains will be made in Victoria at Ballarat, with a minimum of 60 per cent local content, exceeding the Government’s minimum 50 per cent local content requirement.
+The X’Trapolis 2.0 trains are being made in Victoria at Ballarat, with a minimum of 60 per cent local content, exceeding the Government’s minimum 50 per cent local content requirement.

-Local suppliers will deliver key elements of the new trains such as accessibility ramps, passenger windows, heating and ventilation systems, and couplers that connect the train carriages together.
+Local suppliers are delivering key elements of the new trains such as accessibility ramps, passenger windows, heating and ventilation systems, and couplers that connect the train carriages together.

 The new trains will undergo rigorous testing procedures to ensure the safety of passengers.